m-raafat-abdelkader/Car-Rental-System/README.md

 ## Special APIs

-1. **Get all cars whose Brand is ‘Honda’ and ‘Toyota’**
+1. **Get all cars whose Brand are ‘Honda’ and ‘Toyota’**
 2. **Get Available Cars of a Specific Brand**
 3. **Get Cars that are Either rented or of a Specific Brand**
-4. **Get Available Cars of Specific Brand or Rented Cars of a Specific Brand**
+4. **Get Available Cars of a Specific Brand or Rented Cars of a Specific Brand**